Basil Manly Sr.: Early life and education

-Preaching
+Early career as a preacher

 On April 26, 1818, he received his license to preach from the Baptist Church of Christ at Rocky Springs, North Carolina.
 He became the beneficiary of the "Southern Education Society", Coosawatchie, South Carolina, on May 17, 1818.
 The following day, he preached his first regular sermon at the Baptist Meeting House in Beaufort, South Carolina.
 The following year, in December 1819, he was admitted to the senior class at South Carolina College, Columbia, South Carolina, (later known as the University of South Carolina).
 Basil graduated valedictorian on December 3, 1821.
 On March 10, 1822, he was ordained at Little Stevens Creek Church, Edgefield County, South Carolina by Rev. John Landrum and Rev. Enoch Braziel.
 Manly was elected the pastor of Little Stevens Creek after his ordination and served until 1825.
 He also pastored Edgefield Village Baptist Church during this time.
 After the death of Dr. Richard Furman in 1825, Manly replaced Furman as pastor of Charleston Baptist Church in Charleston, South Carolina.

-Marriage

-On December 23, 1824, he married Sarah Murray Rudolph of Edgefield, South Carolina.
-Sarah Rudolph was born August 1, 1806, and died on September 12, 1894.
-Together they had eight children: Basil Manly Jr. (December 19, 1825 – January 31, 1892); Zebulon Rudolph (July 27, 1827 – July 15, 1829); John Waldo (April 8, 1827 – November 6, 1830); Sarah Rudolph (Smith) (January 10, 1833 – January 9, 1900); Charles (May 28, 1837 – May 1, 1924); Abby Murray (Gwathney) (September 12, 1839 – 1919); James Syng (October 4, 1842 – March 1, 1921); and Richard Fuller (February 11, 1845 – August 15, 1919).

-South Carolina and Alabama
+In 1824, he married Sarah Murray Rudolph.
+Together they had eight children.

 On February 22, 1826, he became the minister at Charleston Church, Charleston, South Carolina.
 Later that year, on May 11, he was officially installed as pastor, where he preached for eleven years.
 Also in 1826, he helped establish Furman Academy and Theological Institution (later Furman University) at Edgefield, South Carolina.

+Career in Alabama, South Carolina

-The family moved to Tuscaloosa, Alabama in 1837, when Manly became president of the University of Alabama, a post he held until 1855.
+The family moved to Tuscaloosa, Alabama, in 1837, when Manly became president of the University of Alabama, a post he held until 1855.
 Manly owned 40 slaves and supported the institution of slavery.

-Founder

-Manly played a central role in the founding of many institutions and associations.
+Throughout his career in Alabama he played a central role in the founding of many institutions and associations.
 In 1838, he had a leading role in the founding of the Judson Female Institute (which changed its name to Judson College in 1903) in Alabama.
 In May 1845, he also had a leading role in founding the Southern Baptist Convention.
 Manly was the chief architect of the split of Southern Baptists from the north over the issue of slavery in the Southern Baptist Convention, and helped create a network of southern ministerial educational institutions in the South as alternatives to those in the North.
 Then in 1850, he was the founder of the Alabama Historical Society, whose role was to preserve the history of the state.